-THE DISSERTATION CHAIRPERSON
+DISSERTATION COMMITTEE CHAIRPERSON

-The chairperson is a CSON faculty member who agrees to take major responsibility for dissertation guidance.
-The chair is responsible for guiding and encouraging the candidate's design and execution of an original, high quality, doctoral-level research project.
-The end result of this effort is expected to be a dissertation that makes a substantive contribution to the discipline.
-Additional committee members' roles are to broaden the scholarly representation on the dissertation committee and to provide guidance to the candidate in the area of content, method, theoretical and/or interdisciplinary perspective.
+The dissertation committee chairperson is a CSON faculty member who agrees to take major responsibility for dissertation guidance.
+The chair is responsible for guiding and encouraging the candidate's design and execution of an original, high quality, PhD level research project.
+The end result of this effort is expected to be a rigorous dissertation that makes a substantive contribution to the discipline.
+Tenured and tenured-track faculty members in CSON are eligible to serve as dissertation committee chairpersons provided they have previous experience serving as a dissertation committee member.
+In general, it is recommended that untenured assistant professors should not chair dissertation committees.